Communication scenario enables robust self-testing of n-party Greenberger-Horne-Zeilinger basis measurements: Self-testing in a Communication Scenario

-Thus, as claimed, since local unitaries can't connect the entangling and non-entangling measurements, it implies that the entangling measurement can't be self-tested using the optimal success metric of this communication scenario.
+Thus, as claimed, since local unitaries cannot connect the entangling and nonentangling measurements, it implies that the entangling measurement cannot be self-tested using the optimal success metric of this communication scenario.